Council of Heads of Australasian Herbaria

-Born in Melbourne, Victoria, in 1917, died in Goulburn, New South Wales, in 1977.
+Born at Brighton, Melbourne, Victoria, in 1917, died in Goulburn, New South Wales, in 1977.

 She was largely responsible for a major acceleration in the development of the herbarium (CBG) and for devising a rigorous cross-referencing system tying the living collections to vouchers in the herbarium.
 She collected widely, both for living collections and herbarium purposes, in southern, eastern and western Australia.

 Source: Extracted from: A.E.Orchard (1999) A History of Systematic

 Botany in Australia, in Flora of Australia Vol.1, 2nd ed.,